NoLieNoSean/NoNotes/content/Notes/DMAT_L14.md

 ---
 ## Counting with Symmetries

-We want to count the number of distinct  $r$-colourings of an object.
-Let $X$ be the set of elements being coloured (e.g., faces or vertices).
-A colouring is a function $c: V \to [r]$.
-Two colourings are considered the same if one can be transformed into the other by applying a symmetry of the object, such as a rotation.
+We want to count the number of distinct  $r$-colorings of an object.
+Let $X$ be the set of elements being colored (e.g., faces or vertices).
+A coloring is a function $c: V \to [r]$.
+Two colorings are considered the same if one can be transformed into the other by applying a symmetry of the object, such as a rotation.

 The [[ALG2_L2#Symmetric groups|symmetric group]] on $X$, denoted $\text{Sym}(X)$, consists of all possible permutations of $X$.
 However, not all elements of $\text{Sym}(X)$ correspond to physically realisable transformations of the object.
 Typically, we restrict our attention to a subgroup $G$ of rigid transformations, such as rotations.
 More generally, any subgroup of $\text{Sym}(X)$ can be considered, depending on the context.